C50Index/c50/README.md

  It is a rough implemntation of the example code used in the ethers js documentation found here: https://docs.ethers.io/ethers.js/html/api-contract.html?highlight=deploy

 #### Steps to deploy:
+1. Run `truffle compile` to generate the `/build` files for the contract
-1. Create a file named `.mnemonic` in the same directory as `deploy.js'
+2. Create a file named `.mnemonic` in the same directory as `deploy.js'
-2. In the `.mnemonic` paste in the mnemonic of the wallet to be deployed
+3. In the `.mnemonic` paste in the mnemonic of the wallet to be deployed
-3. Set the `INFURA_PROJECT_ID` environment variable to your Infura project Id [Infura IO](https://infura.io)
+4. Set the `INFURA_PROJECT_ID` environment variable to your Infura project Id [Infura IO](https://infura.io)
-4. In `deploy.js` update the infura provider,
+5. In `deploy.js` update the infura provider,
     ```js
     let provider = new ethers.providers.InfuraProvider('ropsten', infuraProjectId);
     ```